Lio-code/node_server_with_typescript/README.md

 ## Project description

-This project create a node js server with express framework and support for typescript.
+This project creates a node js server with the express framework and typescript.

 ## Dependencies

 express
 body-parser

-#dev dependencies
+## dev dependencies

 @types/express
 @types/node